Competitive Freshman Programs Application

 Step 3: Choose the competitive program(s) for which you want to apply.

-You will have to indicate which competitive program(s) for which you wish to be considered: admission to the Honors College/Presidential Scholarship consideration, the Luckyday Citizenship Scholarship, and the Leadership Scholarship.
-Please note that only Mississippi residents may be considered for the Luckyday Citizenship Scholarship.
-Also, please note that students who are offered admission to the Honors College and have a 30+ ACT score (or 1330+ combined SAT score) will receive consideration for the Presidential Scholarship.
+You will have to indicate which competitive program(s) for which you wish to be considered: admission to the Honors College/Presidential Scholarship consideration and the Luckyday Foundation Citizenship Scholarship.
+Please note that only Mississippi residents may be considered for the Luckyday Foundation Citizenship Scholarship.
+Also, please note that students who are offered admission to the Honors College and have a 30+ ACT score (or 1330+ combined SAT score) will receive consideration for the Honors College Discovery Scholarship and Honors College Presidential Scholarship.

-Step 4: Complete all required application components by the deadline of midnight, February 1.
+Step 4: Complete all required application components by the extended deadline of midnight, Jan.
+12.

 Once you have chosen the competitive programs for which you want to apply, you will be directed to your Student Dashboard.
 On the Student Dashboard, you can begin to complete and submit the various components of your program application and monitor the status of materials that others were asked to submit on your behalf.
 Please pay careful attention to the directions for each competitive program; only students with fully completed applications will receive consideration for these programs.
 It is your responsibility to follow up with others who have been requested to submit information or recommendations on your behalf.